I am often asked questions about epidural and spinal anaesthetics. I have compiled the information below with these questions in mind.

 If you have an epidural in labour then for a few hours after childbirth the lower half of your body may feel numb.
 This numbness will need you to walk with assistance for a short time.

 Will I be able to push?

 You might find that your epidural makes pushing in second stage labour more difficult as being anaesthetised takes away the urge to push.
 It also makes it hard to know the direction to push.
-There needs to be careful management of second stage and coaching about pushing to optimise your chances of having a spontaneous vaginal delivery.
+There needs to be careful management of the second stage and coaching about pushing to optimise your chances of having a spontaneous vaginal delivery.
 This topic is discussed in my website article: ‘Do Epidurals Prolong Labour?’

 Does an epidural always work?

 For the most part, epidurals are effective in relieving pain during labour.
 Some women complain of being able to feel pain, or they feel that the drug worked better on one side of the body.
-A patchy epidural is due to the uneven spread of the anaesthesic fluid in the epidural space.
-This is due to your anatomy and is not necessarily overcome by resiting the epidural or giving you a higher anaesthetic dose.
+A patchy epidural is due to the uneven spread of the anaesthetic fluid in the epidural space.
+This is due to your anatomy and is not necessarily overcome by resisting the epidural or giving you a higher anaesthetic dose.